gregorio-project/hyphen-la/tests/nonliturgical/README.md

 ## wordlist-liturgical-classical.txt

 Hyphenations suitable for liturgical and classical Latin.
-These hyphenations split “sc”, “sp”, or “sc” or have hyphens before a vowel.
+These hyphenations split “sc”, “sp”, or “st” or have hyphens before a vowel.

 ## wordlist-liturgical-italian.txt

 Hyphenations suitable for liturgical Latin and “Italian style” Latin.
-These hyphenations don’t split “sc” before e, i, y, æ and œ.
+These hyphenations don’t split “sc” before e, i, y, æ, and œ and they don’t split “gn”.

 ## wordlist-all-styles.txt